AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/add-red-button/index.md

 b: block
 ---

-Be sure to complete [Blue_button](/devices/ayla-linux-agent/tutorials/blue-button/) before starting this tutorial.

 This tutorial shows you how to add a new button to your RPi device.
 It also shows you how to add a new property, Red_button, to the host application (appd), and to the corresponding digital twin in the Ayla Cloud.

 # Wire and test the Red Button